ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-7 Node.js Security Vulnerabilities That Every Express Application Is Probably Vulnerable To - <a href="https://javascript.plainenglish.io/7-node-js-security-vulnerabilities-that-every-express-application-is-probably-vulnerable-to-9d6250be15eb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build, Launch, and Earn: Canopy Network Combines AI Development with Rewarding Onchain Quests - <a href="https://medium.com/@RespectedCryptoBrands/build-launch-and-earn-canopy-network-combines-ai-development-with-rewarding-onchain-quests-f552f90d712e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Huzair Awan`**
+✍️ **posted by `RESPECTED CRYPTO BRANDS`**

-<blockquote>I audited twenty Express apps — these vulnerabilities appeared in almost every single one of them.
+<blockquote>CANOPY NETWORK is redefining blockchain development by combining AI-powered coding with an interactive rewards ecosystem.
+Instead of…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-What Does My Desktop Say About Me?
-I Built an AI to Find Out. - <a href="https://pub.towardsai.net/what-does-my-desktop-say-about-me-i-built-an-ai-to-find-out-1b2c6e50f430?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Airlock: running untrusted code without handing it your keys - <a href="https://syedtasavour.medium.com/airlock-running-untrusted-code-without-handing-it-your-keys-dbde17a175b0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Priyanka Mali`**
+✍️ **posted by `Syed Tasavour`**

-<blockquote>Three AI modes.
-One screenshot.
-And more self-awareness than I was ready for.
+<blockquote>A disposable, hardened sandbox for npm installs, random repos, and the occasional sketchy CLI.
-Continue reading on Towards AI »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Express.js Complete Guide: Everything You Need to Build Fast and Scalable APIs - <a href="https://mdmahabubdev.medium.com/express-js-complete-guide-everything-you-need-to-build-fast-and-scalable-apis-1cc39d41b714?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Heap Crashes to a Live Multi-Vendor App: A DevOps Case Study on Deploying a MERN Stack to AWS… - <a href="https://medium.com/@abdulrehmantech.me/from-heap-crashes-to-a-live-multi-vendor-app-a-devops-case-study-on-deploying-a-mern-stack-to-aws-d67ad3798d4c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Md Mahabub Rahman`**
+✍️ **posted by `Abdulrehman`**

-<blockquote>If you’re starting your backend development journey with Node.js,
+<blockquote>How a single 1GB RAM server taught me more about infrastructure than any tutorial ever could
 Continue reading on Medium »</blockquote>

 <h3>4.
-I built a self-hosted app to share OTPs between family phones, encrypted end-to-end - <a href="https://medium.com/@kumaarp.in/i-built-a-self-hosted-app-to-share-otps-between-family-phones-encrypted-end-to-end-7ff060c582d7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Was Tired of Downloading the Same npm Packages — So I Built PackVault - <a href="https://medium.com/@rishibhardwaj1210/i-was-tired-of-downloading-the-same-npm-packages-so-i-built-packvault-1facce105366?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pranav Kumaar`**
+✍️ **posted by `Rishibhardwaj`**

-<blockquote>One npm dependency.
-300 lines of server code.
-The relay can’t read your messages.
+<blockquote>“There has to be a better way.”
 Continue reading on Medium »</blockquote>

-<h3>5.
-Manipulating the Web: The Complete Guide to the JavaScript DOM - <a href="https://medium.com/@naveengehani999/manipulating-the-web-the-complete-guide-to-the-javascript-dom-eb2e76357cd6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lazy Learnings With Naveen Gehanî`**

-<blockquote>When you look at a webpage, you see text, images, and buttons.
-But when JavaScript looks at a webpage, it sees a massive, highly organized…
-Continue reading on Medium »</blockquote>

-<h3>6.
-LaunchCraft — Stack-aware auto-generation of Docker and Docker-Compose - <a href="https://medium.com/@navneet.anand010/launchcraft-stack-aware-auto-generation-of-docker-and-docker-compose-9d2691118ad2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Navneet Anand`**

-<blockquote>Every developer has been there.
-You finish building something you’re proud of — a Spring Boot API, a React frontend, a Node service — and…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Why Every Business Needs a High-Performance Website in 2026 - <a href="https://medium.com/@aarshad2013/why-every-business-needs-a-high-performance-website-in-2026-a173985992c1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Is your WordPress website hacked, infected with malware, or running suspiciously slow? - <a href="https://medium.com/@wasimkhan722s/is-your-wordpress-website-hacked-infected-with-malware-or-running-suspiciously-slow-f6a4f8d1403a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aarshad`**
+✍️ **posted by `Wasim Kst`**

-<blockquote>In today’s digital-first world, your website is no longer just an online brochure — it’s your most valuable business asset.
-Whether you’re…
+<blockquote>I help businesses secure and restore WordPress websites fast.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Tradisi Sunda dan Digitalisasinya Melalui SundaDigi - <a href="https://medium.com/@emailsdnol7/tradisi-sunda-dan-digitalisasinya-melalui-sundadigi-5e8a47d601d0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Stopped Installing Small Utility Apps and Started Using Browser-Based Tools Instead - <a href="https://bhavin-p.medium.com/why-i-stopped-installing-small-utility-apps-and-started-using-browser-based-tools-instead-83d72e82d3c9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuan Astara`**
+✍️ **posted by `Bhavin P`**

-<blockquote>Tradisi Sunda merupakan bagian penting dari identitas budaya masyarakat Tatar Sunda yang telah diwariskan secara turun-temurun selama…
+<blockquote>Every week, I found myself downloading small applications for simple tasks.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Hangman, Heartbreak & Hooks: Building a Game in React (Part 2) - <a href="https://aman1-2.medium.com/hangman-heartbreak-hooks-building-a-game-in-react-part-2-56d541ed5f72?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+GlimWorld: A Growing Community and Universe of Indie Browser Games - <a href="https://medium.com/@lomov0/glimworld-a-growing-community-and-universe-of-indie-browser-games-22dd97d66386?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aman Pratap Singh`**
+✍️ **posted by `Leonel`**

-<blockquote>Routing, smuggling a secret word across pages without cheating, and finally hanging a stick figure (humanely)
+<blockquote>GlimWorld is more than just a game — it’s a growing universe of worlds, challenges, creative experiments, and a community built around…
 Continue reading on Medium »</blockquote>

 <h3>4.
-From Prompt to Payout: How My AI-Built Game Made $25,000 - <a href="https://medium.com/@arpit_72335/from-prompt-to-payout-how-my-ai-built-game-made-25-000-c3e237c41a4b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Extract Order Flow Imbalance Metrics From Tick Data for Micro-Level Order Book Analysis - <a href="https://medium.com/@caiyuefeng0301/how-to-extract-order-flow-imbalance-metrics-from-tick-data-for-micro-level-order-book-analysis-3c1b86a02490?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arpit Dholariya`**
+✍️ **posted by `Sam Choi`**

-<blockquote>Eighteen months ago, I couldn’t centre a div without three browser tabs open.
-Today there’s a little game with my name on it that’s earned…
+<blockquote>Opening Reflection & Course Question
 Continue reading on Medium »</blockquote>

 <h3>5.
+The Array Bug That Bit Me in Three Languages — And How to Stop It Biting You - <a href="https://medium.com/@bikkisingh/the-array-bug-that-bit-me-in-three-languages-and-how-to-stop-it-biting-you-1ca68f019664?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bikki Singh`**

+<blockquote>I once spent three hours debugging a shopping cart feature.
+The prices were wrong.
+The items were out of order.
+Nothing made sense — until…
+Continue reading on Medium »</blockquote>

+<h3>6.
+The Great AI Compute Squeeze: Why Google Just Cut Off Meta’s Gemini Access - <a href="https://medium.com/@ruler547/the-great-ai-compute-squeeze-why-google-just-cut-off-metas-gemini-access-e945034cb908?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Siddhesh Surve`**

+<blockquote>When a $1.2 trillion social media giant runs out of AI tokens, you know the infrastructure crisis has officially arrived.
+Here is what…
+Continue reading on Medium »</blockquote>

-AWS Athena: Query Your S3 Data Without Moving a Byte - <a href="https://medium.com/webnex-labs/aws-athena-query-your-s3-data-without-moving-a-byte-07976da21f9b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+The Error Message That Hands Attackers a Map of Your Database - <a href="https://medium.com/@jaswanth.mk63/the-error-message-that-hands-attackers-a-map-of-your-database-2e1c02e33304?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepak`**
+✍️ **posted by `Jaswanth Mk`**

-<blockquote>Serverless SQL analytics at cloud scale — no infrastructure, no headaches.
+<blockquote>A QA tip about why a “harmless” crash on a long number is bigger than it looks.
-Continue reading on WebNex Labs »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>